andreadellacorte/andreadellacorte.github.io/_posts/thoughts/2021-01-23-words-i-like.md

 ### Frayed, /freɪd/

 adjective
-- (of a fabric, rope, or cord) unravelled or worn at the edge.
+- (of a fabric, rope, or cord) unravelled or worn at the edge
-- (of a person's nerves or temper) showing the effects of strain.
+- (of a person's nerves or temper) showing the effects of strain

 ### Penchant, /ˈpɒ̃ʃɒ̃/